Becoming Like Children: Trusting and Loving God

 Now this is eternal life: that they know you, the only true God, and Jesus Christ, whom you have sent.
 (John 17:3)

-Jesus said eternal life is knowing God.
-He is the source of our life, joy, purpose, meaning, and eternal existence.
+God is the source of our life, joy, purpose, meaning, and eternal existence.
 We need him to sustain us, lift us, and set our feet on a secure path.
 C.S.
 Lewis wrote:

 If you want to get warm you must stand near the fire: if you want to be wet you must get into the water.
 If you want joy, power, peace, eternal life, you must get close to, or even into, the thing that has them.
 They are not a sort of prize which God could, if He chose, hand out to anyone.
 They are a great fountain of energy and beauty spurting up at the very centre of reality.
 If you are close to it, the spray will wet you: if you are not, you will remain dry.
 Once a man is united to God, how could he not live forever?
 Once a man is separated from God, what can he do but wither and die.
 (C.S.
 Lewis, Mere Christianity)